-CF was commissioned to support the reconfiguration of stroke services in Kent & Medway to improve outcomes for the population.
-In phase one we established an initial case for change, facilitated clinicians to define the proposed new clinical model, and developed a shortlist of options for where Hyper Acute Stroke Unit(s) should be located.
-Following a period of public consultation, we then supported the leaders in Kent & Medway to agree unanimously on a preferred option.
+CF supported the reconfiguration of stroke services in Kent & Medway to improve patient outcomes.
+We established an initial case for change, facilitated clinicians to define the proposed new clinical model, and developed a shortlist of options for where Hyper Acute Stroke Unit(s) should be located.
+Following public consultation, we supported leaders to agree unanimously on a preferred option.

 - Robust business cases achieved endorsement and support by regulators, the South East Coast Clinical Senate and the local government Health Overview and Scrutiny Committee